IS561/Recipes/RecipeER1.md

 * **Arity:** 2
 * **Cardinality:** many-to-many
 * **Remarks:** For example, 1 US teaspoon equals 4.92892 ml.

-### Equal or greater magnitude
-* **Scope note:** relationship obtaining between commensurable quantities where one has a greater or equal magnitude.
-* **Domain:** Quantity
-* **Codomain:** Quantity
-* **Arity:** 2
-* **Cardinality:** many-to-many
-* **Remarks:** Domain and codomain are quantity, not amounts of a particular substance, so participants must be commensurable even if the measurement units are different.
-For example, "five cups is greater than or equal to one teaspoon."
-But not "2 pounds of salt is greater than or equal to 2 teaspoons of salt."

 ### Equal or greater amount
 * **Scope note:** an asymmetric relationship between ingredients